PILGRIMAGE WITH BISHOP CAGGIANO TO ITALY & SICILY - July 13-23, 2015. For information, details, contacts, costs, click here

 St. Mary School Bethel, CT.
 Open Positions for the 2014-15 academic year

-House of Hospitality in the Thomas Merton Center in need of volunteers (address below).
-Their food pantry is in need of non-perishable items, especially pasta.
+THOMAS MERTON CENTER HOUSE OF HOSPITALITY in need of volunteers (address below).
+Their food pantry is in need of non-sugary cereals.
 Thank you!

 43 Madison Avenue